 Another of the South East Asian countries, Laos is a small landlocked nation that is home to some beautiful locations, with Vientiane being one of the most relaxed capital cities found anywhere in the world.
 There are also plenty of historic areas such as the wealth of temples found in Luang Prabang, while there are also some stunning natural sites including the steep karst cliffs of Nong Khiaw and the lovely hiking on the Ban Nalan Trail.

-This Scandinavian country is one of the most interesting countries in Europe to explore, with a beautiful northern area that stretches north into the Arctic Circle, and wonderfully organized cities that are cultural and historic hubs, with Stockholm in particular having a real wealth of historic architecture.
-The island of Gotland lies off the east coast of the Swedish mainland, and is a superbly preserved area with some amazing medieval buildings, with excellent cycling to be enjoyed on the island too.
+This Scandinavian country is one of the most interesting countries in Europe to explore with a beautiful northern area that stretches north into the Arctic Circle and wonderfully organized cities that are cultural and historic hubs with Stockholm, in particular, having a real wealth of historic architecture.
+The island of Gotland lies off the east coast of the Swedish mainland and is a superbly preserved area with some amazing medieval buildings with excellent cycling to be enjoyed on the island, too.

 Canada is a country that is famous for being very safe, and the friendly people are a good safety blanket if you are worried about traveling to new countries.
-The transport network is good in many of the more populated areas, while it is also important to be aware of any natural threats such as bears during your time in the country.
+The transport network is good in many of the more populated areas.
+It's important to be aware of any natural threats such as bears during your time in the country.

 Much of the younger population in Serbia learned English in school and will enjoy the opportunity to practice as they help you, but you may want to avoid discussing the difficult subject of independence in Kosovo.
-Generally the country is very safe, although it is a country which does suffer with homophobia in some areas.
+Generally, the country is very safe, although it is a country which does suffer with homophobia in some areas.

 A huge country that offers massive variety, from the bustling super cities with millions of residents, through to the amazing Himalayan scenery that can be seen in the Hindu Kush.
 Among the historic sites are the Golden Temple of Amritsar, the Taj Mahal in Agra and the historic forts, including the spectacular Amber Fort which is in Jaipur.

-India is a country that has a reasonable number of people, particularly in tourist areas that speak English, although elsewhere this is not quite so widespread.
+India is a country that has a reasonable number of people, particularly in tourist areas, that speak English, although elsewhere this is not quite so widespread.
 Unfortunately, along with begging, petty crime such as pick-pocketing and money exchange scams are quite common in the country, so it is important to have a backup plan if something goes wrong.